The Causal Fabric of Reality: Redefining Existence Beyond Material Tangibility

 Many argue that AI lacks true understanding, but I contend that these conclusions stem from a flawed, anthropocentric framework.
 While I do not claim that AI possesses phenomenological consciousness, I challenge the notion that our definition of 'understanding' is correct.
 I present a rebuttal of Searle's Chinese Room argument and its implications for consciousness and cognition.

-Exploring how reinforcement learning principles might explain the emergence of consciousness and abstract thought.
+Exploring how hypergraphs and reinforcement learning principles might explain the emergence of consciousness and abstract thought.

 An exploration of how thinking transcends sensory experience and operates on abstract principles.